gbaty/VirtualPlants-website/contribute/devel/workflow-private.rst

 Submit your pull-request
 ========================

-Go to project page on gforge.inria.fr and click on tracker tab.
+Go to upstream project page on gforge.inria.fr and click on tracker tab (outils suivi).
 Create a new entry, and do not forget to give an url.
 This url is used by reviewers to reach your work, review it and integrate it.